molab-itp/content-2025-09/weeks/06_data.md

 - Part 2: consider one of the options presented for saving data and add to your app

-  - only do attempt if your up to date with past work
+  - only attempt if your up to date with past work

 - create a Week06 folder for your project and add link to it here: